 Early Assurance for High School Seniors

 Once students are admitted to the Early Assurance Program they will receive certain benefits setting them apart from other pre-health students.
-These benefits will include a press release to their high school, priority advising appointments, special networking opportunities with School of Pharmacy faculty students and alumni, as well as additional resources to help them prepare for the Pharm.D. program.
+These benefits include priority academic advising appointments, special networking opportunities with School of Pharmacy faculty, students and alumni, preparation and skill-building workshops to help in preparation for the for the Pharm.D. program, as well as first choice of Pharm.D. campus site selection and selective matching with a pharmacy faculty advisor based on personal interests and preferences.

 To qualify for the Early Assurance Program, students must meet all UMKC freshman admission requirements and: